haywardgg/DayZSA_VIP_Loadouts/README.md

 	vipMembersSilver.Insert( "ReplaceWithUniqueID" ); // Players Name
         vipMembersSilver.Insert( "ReplaceWithUniqueID" ); // Players Name
 ```
+Careful to add your ID's to the correct lists.

 You can find your player ID by looking through your console and server logs for entries like this: